Donor Selection and Deferral Quiz

 Category: Bloodbank

-1. Which of the following would be cause for deferral for a female donor?
+7. Which of the following would be a cause permanent deferral?

 Physical exam Requirements Physical exam Requirements